MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-an-lsp-extension.md

 There are 3 possible values for trace verbosity:
 * "Off": tracing turned off completely
-* "Message": tracing turned on but only method name and response ID are traced.
+* "Messages": tracing turned on but only method name and response ID are traced.
 * "Verbose": tracing turned on; the entire rpc message is traced.

 When tracing is turned on, the content will be written to a file in "%temp%\VisualStudio\LSP" directory.
 It will following the naming format [LanguageClientName]-[Datetime Stamp].log.
 Currently, tracing can only be enabled for open folder scenario.
 Opening a single file to activate a language server does not have diagnostics tracing support.